Moors murders: Aftermath

-David Smith became "reviled by the people of Manchester" for financially profiting from the murders.
-During the trial, Maureen—eight months pregnant—was attacked in the lift of the building in which she and Smith lived.
-Their home was vandalised, they regularly received hate mail, and Maureen wrote that she could not let her children out of her sight when they were small.
+David Smith became "reviled by the people of Manchester" for financially profiting from the murders, and with public suspicion that he had been directly involved in the murders.
+During the trial, Maureen—eight months pregnant—was attacked in the lift of the building in which both she and Smith lived.
+Their home was vandalised, they regularly received hate mail and Maureen wrote that she could not let her children out of her sight when they were small.
 After declining to prosecute the News of the World, Attorney General Sir Elwyn Jones came under political pressure to impose new regulations on the press, but was reluctant to legislate on "chequebook journalism".
-Instead, he accepted the offer of the Press Council to produce a "declaration of principle" which was published in November 1966 and included rules forbidding criminal witnesses being paid or interviewed—but the News of the World promptly rejected the declaration and the Council had no power to enforce its provisions.
+Instead, he accepted the offer of the Press Council to produce a "declaration of principle" which was published in November 1966 and included rules forbidding criminal witnesses being paid or interviewed—but the News of the World promptly rejected the declaration and the council had no power to enforce its provisions.